NikSteel/niksteel.github.io/work/proj-3.md

 the desired functionality and requirements as a group, I wrote all of the C++ code, and then we debugged the code and determined the best parameters with which to generate our data as a group.

-The source code and information about what it achieves and how to use it are available [here](https://github.com/NikSteel/genetic-algorithm) on GitHub.
+The source code and information about what the program achieves and how to use it are available [here](https://github.com/NikSteel/genetic-algorithm) on GitHub.